You might have come across evaluation and outcome reports spanning more than 30 pages, peppered with charts, data tables and analytical insights.

 If your mentoring program is delivering its intended outcomes, then the data should demonstrate an upward trend.
 For instance, if the program was successful in instilling a sense of resilience in young people, then we should see self-rated resilience levels rise steadily with time since program commencement.
 If not, then it is critical that you dig deep into the program to find out what needs fine-tuning.

 Long-term tracking also helps you to understand whether your program had a sustained impact on its beneficiaries.
 In the mentoring example, we would rather see a steady increase and then a general sustaining of optimal resilience levels, as opposed to a temporary spike and then lull straight after the program.

 Being able to show change in an outcomes report is a compelling story that will keep your internal and external stakeholders engaged.

 Thankfully there are a number of effective and affordable tooling options that are available to help automate and streamline the process.
-For example, the Socialsuite automates data collection by automatically sending out follow-up surveys and automatically analyses the responses with minimal manual effort required.
+For example, the Socialsuite platform automates data collection by automatically sending out follow-up surveys and automatically analyses the responses with minimal manual effort required .

-Context here refers to the demographic characteristics of your survey respondents that may have influenced the outcomes you are reporting on.
+Context here refers to those beneficiary (or survey respondents in general) demographic characteristics that may have influenced the outcomes you are reporting on.
 Some examples to take into consideration include:

-Your internal and external audience would be especially interested in understanding how your outcome findings vary by beneficiary type.
+Your internal and external audience would be especially interested in understanding how your reported change and outcome findings vary by beneficiary type.
 For instance,

 Are beneficiaries living in rural areas more likely to outperform those living in metropolitan cities?